gdennie/toml/toml.md

 lt3 = 07:32
 ```

-Millisecond precision is required.
-Further precision of fractional seconds is
+Millisecond precision may be specified.
+Greater precision of fractional seconds is
 implementation-specific.
-If the value contains greater precision than the
+If the value specified is greater that the precision
-implementation can support, the additional precision must be truncated, not
+supported the additional precision must be truncated, not rounded.
-rounded.

 ## Array